alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ## Description

-A People Counter application that use inference to detect a person within a frame and visualises statistics from the inference
+A People Counter application that use inference to detect a person within a frame and visualises statistics from the inference.

-##
+## Appl

 ![architectural diagram](./docs/images/arch_diagram.png)